vcflib/bio-vcf/doc/Using_Mongo.md

 ## Now for some real data

-Let's use our PIK3CA data in two
+Let's use our PIK3CA data in two samples

 ```
 cat gene_PIK3CA.vcf |bio-vcf --samples 2,3  --seval s.dp